-This note is intended to guide states to deliver essential health services for the duration of the COVID 19 outbreak3.
-The structure of the document is as follows: Section 1 elucidates a set of basic principles categorized by health systems elements, and Section 2: provides guidance on the essential services.
+This note is intended to guide states to deliver essential health services for the duration of the COVID 19 outbreak.
+The structure of the document is as follows: Section 1 elucidates a set of basic principles categorized by health systems elements, and Section 2: provides guidance on the essential services with details annexed.
 For some services, detailed guidance notes have been issued to states from the GOI/MOHFW separately and those have been referenced in this document.
 (Annexure 1).
 States may refer to these documents as needed.

-Section 1: Health Systems Approach to Essential Services
+Section 1: Health system approach to essential services